The main objectives of the project are:

 Each waveform module is a SDR device and is interfaced with the RF Front-Ends, used to operate the selected communication protocols.

 The RF Front/End (Customized Hardware Front-end) is the only component that really depends on the air interface and needs to be implemented in hardware, because the SDR cannot cope with the very different signal processing (i.e. band-pass filtering, LNA, HPA, type of antenna) required by different communication protocols.

 An implicit network discovery mechanism performs network discovery using data received by the SDR devices not currently used.

 The automatic reconfigurability of the ACCORD terminal is performed through the following diagram.

-The terminal include three types of interfaces: Application&Signalling, Control&Metrics and Command.
+The terminal includes three types of interfaces: Application&Signalling, Control&Metrics and Command.
 The Smart Router mechanism is implemented through a decision algorithm which takes as inputs metrics and configurations from other modules and elaborates them to find the best waveform to be used.
 Once found the waveform, application data are redirected towards it with a Vertical Handover command and internal routing functionalities, until a new best waveform is detected by the algorithm.
 The configuration and monitoring of the modules is performed through a WEB-GUI application which also gives to the user the possibility to act in real-time on system parameters.

 The overall activity lasted 35 months and was organised into 2 phases: